NaraMB/AWS-DataEngineering-Resources/README.md

 ## VIDEOS
-[AWS Reinvent:Kinesis+Lambda](https://www.youtube.com/watch?v=HjoQllOWRmM): Lots of insights on AWS lambda when used a event source mapping
+[AWS Reinvent:Kinesis+Lambda](https://www.youtube.com/watch?v=HjoQllOWRmM): Lots of insights on AWS lambda when used as an event source mapping.

+  - AWS reinvent videos are very helpful to deepen the knowledge and to understand industrial usecases.

 [Be a better dev](https://www.youtube.com/@BeABetterDev): An invaluable resource dedicated for learning AWS, both in theory and practically.